Border bases and order ideals: a polyhedral characterization: Preliminaries

-In the following we will frequently switch between considering polynomials $M=\{p_{1},\dots,p_{s}\}$, the generated ideal, and the generated vector space whose coordinates are indexed by the monomials in the support of $M$.
+In the following we will frequently switch between considering polynomials $M$, the generated ideal, and the generated vector space whose coordinates are indexed by the monomials in the support of $M$.
 We denote the ideal generated by $M$ as $\igen{M}$ and the vector space generated by $M$ as $\vgen{M}$.
 For $n\in\N$ we define $[n] \coloneqq \{1,\dots,n\}$.
-All other notation is standard as to be found in \cite{cox2007iva,kreuzer2000cca}; we have chosen the border basis specific notation to be similar to the one in \cite{kehrein2006cbb} where the border basis algorithm was first introduced in its current form.
+All other notation is standard as to be found in \cite{cox2007iva,kreuzer2000cca}; we have chosen the border basis specific notation to be similar to the one in \cite{kehrein2006cbb}; see also \cite{kreuzer2005cca} for a broader exposition.